fengxia41103/myblog/content/thoughts/logic.md

 **But wait!!!
 This is what bothers me now**.

+# You can't have both True

-First of all, where is
-the voice of familiar _Chinese charateristics_ now!?
+First of all, where is the voice of familiar _Chinese charateristics_ now!?
 Don't people always think that their market is so unique (from the rest of world) that it expects, deserves, a special treatment, a Chinese version!?
 How come all of sudden what US market is now a benchmark?
 This isn't an isolated case.
 Taking any marketing PPT when the first couple pages talks about an industry, a business model, there is always the logic that whatever the 先进国家 has (or had), it represents a self-proven projection of what the topic (and PPT author's view) will have.
 Don't you see!?
-This is completely contradicting to what they will **inevitably** derive just a few pages later, now the old cliché that "oh btw, China is different that you just don't understand it as well as I do, and there is a new, modified, custom-made version, just for China, and look how smart I am, how business savvy I am, and how 接地气 I am".
+This is completely contradicting to what they will **inevitably** derive just a few pages later, now the old cliché that "oh btw, China is different that you just don't understand it as well as I do, and there is a new, modified, custom-made version, just for China, and look how smart I am, how business savvy I am, and how接地气 I am".
 Give me a fxxx break!!!
 This is completely BS, and the frustration I have is that s/he doesn't realize how BS s/he is being!
 What I'm hearing are two assumptions as the basis of their logic:

 1. I have an apple, and you have an orange.
 2. Because orange grows 10 lb/piece, my apple will grow to 10 lb/piece, too.

 Excuse me!?
 You can have one of these two points, but not both.

+# You can't make projection withiout distinction

 Secondly, if the business (model) are indeed the same in core &mdash;
 online or not is just a form, the core of banking, the logic of